cdransf/cd-11ty/src/posts/2024/handling-images-with-b2-netlify-image-cdn-hazel-mountain-duck.md

 ```

 All of this yields automated image naming, easier uploading, properly sized, formatted and cropped images that are then used to generate `<picture>` and `<img … />` elements in the final markup.

+**UPDATE:** I'm currently giving some thought to moving image optimization to the CDN altogether and serving the resulting `.webp` file.
+This simplifies my markup and yields build times down from 2+ minutes to less than or just about one.

 [^1]: I could display them at the source aspect ratio, but I prefer the visual consistency this approach allows.